Quantumplation/CIPs/CIP-1776/README.md

 4. Perverse incentives: The proposal as put forward by IOG is designed to entretch existing powers rather than truly grant control over the Cardano Blockchain to the community.

+The author refutes the proposed decentralized governance model by Input Output Global (IOG) for the Cardano blockchain, stating that it is deeply flawed and leads to a slow-moving, pseudo-decentralized system with a soft-tyrannical top-down governance.
+The author argues that the proposed system is arbitrarily complex, has poor incentives structures, a bootstrapping problem, and perverse incentives.
+The author proposes a new alternative, a non-incentivized iterative block approval voting system, that would be a variant of multi-winner approval voting modified to resolve the Burr dilemma.
+This alternative would be more decentralized, and the ratification of governance actions would be the responsibility of stake pool operators and delegation representatives, as well as all Cardano user